-To attract new customers, you need to create new pages, like blogs or announcements.
+You need to create new pages, like blogs or announcements, to attract new customers.
 This stuffs your site with critical keywords people are searching for … which means more eyeballs on your product and, hopefully, more dollars in your pocket.

-Plus, adding new content keeps your audience up-to-date.
+Plus, adding new content keeps your audience up to date.
 If you haven’t updated it in a while, you may be misleading visitors.
-Change is constant in the business world — things are probably different now than a few years ago, so you should change your site to reflect that.
+Change is constant in the business world — things are probably different from a few years ago, so you should change your site to reflect that.

 4. It takes forever to load

 Back in the days of dial-up internet, most pages took about eight seconds to load.
 That’s far too long for modern consumers, who will click off if anything eats up too much of their time.
-If your website’s loading speed is slower than a snail crawling up an icicle, your bottom line will suffer.
+Your bottom line will suffer if your website’s loading speed is slower than a snail crawling up an icicle.

 One free tool you can use is GTmetrix.
 Just enter your URL and you’ll see how long your website takes to load.

-This helpful test reveals your web’s “vitals,” as well as speed visualization.
+This helpful test reveals your web’s “vitals,” and speed visualization.
 It identifies the top issues stopping you from reaching high speeds.
-GTmetrix even helps you pinpoint problem areas, so you know what to improve.
+GTmetrix even helps you pinpoint problem areas so you know what to improve.